kvgc153/WebResearcherJS/README.md

 <img height="200px" src="demo/demo3.gif">

+6. **View all notes** : Visit http://127.0.0.1:3000/notesViewer to view and search all the notes taken.

 ## Support and development
 Checkout the notes posted [here](docs/docs.md) to understand how the webclipper code works.
 Code, suggestions, and feedback are welcome.